tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Specification

-COMPLIANT if any of dwc:eventDate, dwc:year, dwc:month, dwc:day, dwc:startDayOfYear, dwc:endDayOfYear, dwc:verbatimEventDate are bdq:NotEmpty; otherwise NOT_COMPLIANT.
+COMPLETE if every VALIDATION_EVENTTEMPORAL_NOTEMPTY in the MultiRecord has Response.result=COMPLIANT; otherwise NOT_COMPLETE.

 #### Information Elements